 In the words of the wise, the problem has been, and will always be, choice, specifically too much choice.
-Intense competition has bestowed customers (across product and service types) with great many choices.
+Intense competition has bestowed customers (across product and service types) with a great many choices.
 As many business owners know and acknowledge, it is far more economical to hold on to the customers they have than to acquire new ones.
-Internet fueled information overload has created an even bigger challenge for businesses to select new tools and methods that would make them stand out in the crowd.
+Internet-fueled information overload has created an even bigger challenge for businesses to select new tools and methods that would make them stand out from the crowd.
 Customers now have the ability to not just ignore the product they deem unfit to their needs but also easily transmit their thoughts to many others.
 All it takes is a few lines of text to make or break a company now.
-This unfortunately works on existing customers too!
+This, unfortunately, works on existing customers too!

 It is left to companies to come up with quicker and more magnetic ideas to delight their customers and prevent them from looking elsewhere.
 Studies have indicated the effectiveness of customer loyalty programs in promoting more consistent brand usage, regardless of the size of the organization.
 This finding though, is true only for those programs that have been drafted with great thought and after a good deal of research.
 Done well, these programs will not only aid in customer retention but also in new customer acquisition, understanding of preferences, new product ideation, and quicker goal accomplishments.
 If you are looking to launch a customer loyalty program in the near future, here are some pointers on how to kick-start a potentially successful one.